Let the NIH Library help you improve your searching and reference management skills.

 Introduction to Online Mapping (Webinar)

 This webinar will provide an overview of online mapping, with a focus on mapping health information.
 Through case examples, the instructor will illustrate how the “Geo-Web” and data visualization tools have transformed how we make maps and analyze geographic patterns in health data.

 Making Sense of DNA and Protein Sequences

-Students will find a gene within a eukaryotic DNA sequence, learn how to predict the function of the implied protein product by seeking sequence similarities to proteins of documented function using BLAST and other tools, and will find a 3D modeling template for this protein sequence using a Conserved Domain Database Search.
-During the first half, the instructor will walk students through an analysis of an uncharacterized genomic sequence from a GenBank record; and in the second half students will perform the same analysis on another genomic sequence.
+In this class students will find a gene within a eukaryotic DNA sequence.
+They will then learn how to predict the function of the implied protein product by seeking sequence similarities to proteins of documented function using BLAST and other tools.
+Finally students will find a 3D modeling template for this protein sequence using a Conserved Domain Database Search.
+During the first hour the instructor will walk students through an analysis of an uncharacterized genomic sequence from a GenBank record.
+During the second hour of the class students will perform the same analysis on another genomic sequence.